mrciolino/wiki-backup/timeline.md

   - Spoops pulls another card causing hom to lose all his wealth.
   - Spoops is magically granted ownership of a castle in Bahryst.
   - A giant Bone Demon creature which serves Darmuth begins pursuing the party.
 They must use the flying ship to constantly put distance between them.
-  - Spoops acquires Dio the map.
-  - Spoops is teleported away, becoming trapped in a pocket dimension and is only freed when the party finds him.
 - The party travels to Fywick to seek the Oracles guidance on how to defeat Darmuth.
 - The Fywick Mafia: Bazzvrah, Meade, Os, and Narascus get involved with the Mafia in Fywick.
 - [Meeting The Oracle of Fywick](/Events/meeting-the-oracle-of-fywick)